Jenaae Jackson

-Jenaae Jackson (born June 1, 1990) is a Jamaican Beauty Queen and lifestyle blogger.
+Jenaae Jackson (born June 1, 1990) is a Jamaican blogger and beauty pageant titleholder.
 She was crowned Miss Earth Jamaica 2009 in August 2009.
 She is the third representative of Jamaica to compete in the international pageant, Miss Earth, since it started in 2001.
 Jackson represented Jamaica in the Miss Earth 2009, held in Boracay, Philippines.

 In 2013 she placed first runner up to Gina Hargitay in the Miss Jamaica World 2013 Pageant.
 Jackson won the Miss Jamaica World Model Fast Track, placed first runner up in the Beach Beauty Fast Track, top 10 in the Sports Fast Track, and walked away with the coveted Best Skin Tone and Best Figure awards.

 Jenaae later went on to compete in Miss Universe Jamaica 2017 pageant, where she placed first runner up To Davina Bennett.
 She was then selected to represent Jamaica in the Miss Grand International 2017 competition.

 Biography

 Early age

 Jenaae Jackson was born in Kingston, Jamaica.
 She attended primary school in Jamaica, before migrating with her family to South Florida.

 In 2018 Jackson started Hello Bombshell, a fashion and lifestyle blog for women.